UiharuKazari2008/SOS-Keychip/README.md

 <img src="https://github.com/UiharuKazari2008/SOS-Keychip/blob/main/.resources/Iona.png"/>

-# Savior of Song "Iona" Hardware Keychip for Windows
+# Savior of Song "Iona" Software/Hardware Keychip for Windows
 Keychip emulator that handles game disk encryption and application lifecycle management for arcade cabinet or other applications

 ## Important Note!
 This is NOT in ANY WAY compatible with a official ALLS/Nu keychip/preboot and is designed to work with a sudo-ALLS setup where sgpreboot does not exist.
 It is designed to recreate the hardware key requirement to use the game and protect data in transit and from offline ripping.
 This is not designed to be super high security.

 ## ToDo
-* Segatools.ini keychip updates or direct integration to amdeamon
 * Support to auto-relaunch application on death
 * Board layout for custom keychip PCB with Infinion Private Key Store and Encryption Accelerator